Paleo Versus Keto: Learning to eat Better While Living Well Eating Well

 Additionally, changing your diet and purchasing fresh foods and snacks to adhere to your diet doesn’t automatically mean you can eat as much as you want.

-While there are overall health benefits to starting and maintaining a Paleo lifestyle, it’s important to remember moderation especially in your meat, snack and other food choices.
+While there are overall health benefits to starting and maintaining a Paleo lifestyle, it’s important to remember moderation, especially in your meat, snack, and other food choices.

 Having plenty of alternatives for your meal and snack choices plays a large part in keeping a healthy mindset while being happy with your food choices

-In many instances, people can get headaches if they haven't had their 'caffeine fix' and ultimately go away when you satisfy your body's craving for caffeine.
+In many instances, people can get headaches if they haven't had their 'caffeine fix' and ultimately go away when you satisfy their body's craving for caffeine.
 Processed foods & drinks behave the same way by triggering an internal, subconscious response when you go without that item, you can experience severe cravings and physical effects.